-- MBA ORI Student Orientation 0 credit hours - MBA 525 Professional Development 3 credit hours - MBA 533 Human Resource in Management 3 credit hours - MBA 540 Managerial Economics 3 credit hours

-- MBA 560 Financial and Managerial Accounting 3 credit hours - MBA 565 Marketing 3 credit hours - MBA 575 Global Business Management 3 credit hours - MBA 599 Strategic Management 3 credit hours - SCM 510 Strategic Supply Chain Integration 3 credit hours - SCM 515 Dynamic Risk Modeling & Quality Initiatives 3 credit hours - SCM 520 Integrated Global Systems & Sustainability Initiatives 3 credit hours - SCM 530 Building Competitive Advantages through Strategic Relationships & Reverse Logistics 3 credit hours - SCM 535 Best Practices for Supply Chain Integration 3 credit hours
+- MBA 501 Management Essentials 3 credit hours - MBA 525 Professional Development 3 credit hours - MBA 531 Human Capital for Organizational Performance 3 credit hours - MBA 540 Managerial Economics 3 credit hours - MBA 560 Financial and Managerial Accounting 3 credit hours - MBA 565 Marketing 3 credit hours - MBA 599 Strategic Management 3 credit hours - SCM 510 Strategic Supply Chain Integration 3 credit hours - SCM 515 Dynamic Risk Modeling & Quality Initiatives 3 credit hours - SCM 520 Integrated Global Systems & Sustainability Initiatives 3 credit hours - SCM 530 Building Competitive Advantages through Strategic Relationships & Reverse Logistics 3 credit hours - SCM 535 Best Practices for Supply Chain Integration 3 credit hours

 The Graduate Studies in Education Department comprises several degree programs for those interested in K-12 education and for those interested in corporate training.
 The M.Ed. programs are designed for teaching professionals desiring to enhance their skills and for those new to the profession.
-The M.S. degree allows corporate workers to enhance their knowledge of pedagogy and instruction.
+The M.S. degree allows corporate, government and workers in other fields to enhance their knowledge of pedagogy and instruction.

 The Education Specialist (Ed.S.) degree is offered to individuals holding a master's degree in education or a related field (reading, guidance/counseling, social work, etc.).
-The Doctor of Education, Ed.D. is a 60 credit hour program.
-The first 39 credits are inclusive of the Education Special degree program.
+The Doctor of Education, Ed.D. is a 57-credit hour program.
+The first 36 credits are inclusive of the Education Special degree program.

-Several of our programs are designed to meet certification requirements and may be state-approved in the state of Florida, but students who seek certification need to be aware that teacher licensure is a function of each state's Department of Education and not of the University.
+Several of our programs are designed to meet certification requirements and may be state approved in the state of Florida, but students who seek certification need to be aware that teacher licensure is a function of each state's Department of Education and not of the University.
 Students are advised to check with the state in which they hope to teach prior to their first semester of enrollment to determine how our programs align with their certification requirements.